Regional 2 South Central: League table

+Green background is the promotion place.
+Pink background are relegation places.
+Updated: 24 August 2025 Source:

 2023–24

+Participating teams and locations

 Regional 2 South Central has been transferred from the South West Division of the RFU to the London & SE Division and only five of the 2022–23 seasons teams remain.
 The Gloucestershire and Wiltshire teams (with the exception of Salisbury) were transferred to leagues in the South West Division.